-For cash incentive awards that could become payable to Thomas C. Chubb III, K. Scott Grassmyer and/or Thomas E. Campbell, the incentive award was based on the PBT of our company as a whole during fiscal 2022.
-For cash incentive awards that could become payable to Michelle M. Kelly and Douglas B. Wood, the incentive award was based on the satisfaction of applicable PBT targets by our Lilly Pulitzer operating group and Tommy Bahama operating group, respectively, during fiscal 2022.
+For cash incentive awards that could become payable to Thomas C. Chubb III, K. Scott Grassmyer and/or Thomas E. Campbell, the incentive award was based on the PBT of our company as a whole during fiscal 2023.
+For cash incentive awards that could become payable to Michelle M. Kelly and Douglas B. Wood, the incentive award was based on the satisfaction of applicable PBT targets by our Lilly Pulitzer operating group and Tommy Bahama operating group, respectively, during fiscal 2023.
 For each of our NEOs, if the applicable threshold performance measure was not met for the fiscal year, no cash incentive would be payable in respect of the bonus opportunity.

-In establishing performance targets for fiscal 2022, our compensation committee took into consideration our forecasts for the fiscal year at the time of setting the target, including driving growth across the enterprise on the top- and bottom-lines, focusing on underlying operating margin goals relative to industry peers, even coming off record results in fiscal 2021 that far exceeded pre-pandemic levels.
+In establishing performance targets for fiscal 2023, our compensation committee took into consideration our forecasts for the fiscal year at the time of setting the target, including driving growth across the enterprise on the top- and bottom-lines, focusing on underlying operating margin goals relative to industry peers.
+Our compensation committee's approval of incentive targets at the beginning of fiscal 2023 reflected and extrapolated tremendous post-pandemic consumer metrics and growth, which subsided significantly over the course of the year.